 When the ship was actually struck, there were very few indeed who did not understand its import.
 The vessel, Mrs. Barker said, stopped almost dead, shuddered, and began to list.
 Of what actually happened during the next few minutes Mrs. Barker is naturally not very clear.
 A gentleman provided the daughter with a lifebelt, but Mrs. Barker did not secure one for herself.
-Mrs. Barker and her daughter got into a boat but at the captain’s order she and the other occupants vacated it, which was fortunate, for the ship went down that side first.
-The occupants of the boat were told that things were alright, that the water-tight doors had been closed, and that the ship was gradually righting herself.
+Mrs. Barker and her daughter got into a boat, but at the captain’s order she and the other occupants vacated it, which was unfortunate, for the ship went down that side first.
+The occupants of the boat were told that things were all right, that the water-tight doors had been closed, and that the ship was gradually righting herself.

 The ship was righting herself when struck by a second torpedo.

 They were mistaken in stating that the Lusitania was struck by a second torpedo, as only one was launched by the German submarine,

 U-20.
 They possibly thought that the second explosion they heard and felt was a second torpedo, however; it is now known that this second explosion was either the boilers or cargo exploding.
 The report continues: -